 Starting kindergarten may be a challenge or a cakewalk for your child.
 Most likely it will be somewhere in the middle.
 You can check every item off a ready for kindergarten checklist and still have a sad, bored, or overwhelmed kid on your hands come September.
 You could also have a child who only hit some of those items but is ready to learn and end up thriving, by all means surpassing the child who may be reading but can”™t behave in a group larger than 3.
 Children don”™t fit into checklists, especially 4 and 5-year-olds.

 My daughter is off to kindergarten in the fall, and I feel the pressure too.
 She is enrolled in preschool as part of my plan to prepare her for kindergarten, I have advocated for her specific needs, and she has received services for speech therapy.
 I feel pressure to sit down and drill my daughter with sight words and handwriting practice.
-I feel pressure to have her reading even though I know children aren’t expected to be.
-Education is a high-stakes environment right now but, it”™s your choice to bring those high stakes into your home or not.
+I have felt the pressure to make sure she is able to read even though I know developmentally children aren’t expected to be reading as they enter kindergarten.
+Education is a high-stakes environment right now but, it’s your choice to bring those high stakes into your home or not.
 I choose not to.

 I choose to encourage her to do it herself.
 Even when I could do it faster, more accurately, and with way less mess.

 I choose to expose her to new experiences that spark her imagination and curiosity.